hyung-hwan/hawk/README.md

 | stack_limit   | global | number        | 5120    | specify the runtime stack size measured in the number of values |
 | xcall         | file   | on, off       | off     | allow one-level function call after dot or bracket index access (e.g. `m.f(...)`, `m["f"](...)`) |

+`stack_limit` sizes the heap-based value stack; it does not size the native C stack.
+When the required stack-bound APIs are detected on Linux, macOS, FreeBSD, NetBSD, OpenBSD, Haiku, or Windows, the runtime also checks native stack bounds automatically, independently of this pragma and the logical recursion limit.
+It leaves 64 KiB of headroom and returns `HAWK_ESTACK` (`native C stack limit reached`) before recursive evaluation exhausts that space.
+Bounds are refreshed at host execution entry, including callback reentry and sequential use of a runtime context on different threads.
+Failure to obtain valid bounds after the feature has been enabled is a runtime error.

+These checks protect recursive runtime evaluation, not parsing or arbitrary stack use inside native extensions, host callbacks, or library routines.
+Hosts must enter Hawk with sufficient stack space for entry and error handling and must not change the active stack limits during execution.
+Builds without the required interfaces retain the value-stack and logical recursion limits.

 ### @pragma entry

 Sets a custom entry function instead of the default `BEGIN`/pattern/`END` flow.